 Pre-1900 Canadian Directories.pdf Library & Archives Canada: Censuses Census returns are official Government of Canada records that enumerate the country's population.
-They are an invaluable source of information as they often include the age, occupation, ethnic origin, religious denomination and the place of birth for the persons listed.
-For each census, the records are arranged by province or territory, and then are divided into districts which usually correspond to counties and cities.
-Districts are typically divided into sub-districts, corresponding to townships, parishes and larger towns.
-From 1851 to 1901, a census occurred every 10 years in Canada; this was confirmed by the British North America Act (also known as the Constitution Act, 1867).
-According to the Census and Statistics Act (which received Royal Assent on May 16, 1905) a general census of Canada was to occur in 1911, and every 10 years thereafter, and a census of population and agriculture was to be taken in Manitoba, Saskatchewan and Alberta in 1906, and every 10 years thereafter.
+They are an invaluable source of information for genealogy research.
+Starting in 1851, most census records included the names of every resident, their country or province of birth, age and many other details.
+Library and Archives Canada holds an extensive collection of Canadian census records from 1640 to 1926, and for Newfoundland from 1671 to 1945.
+About the census From 1851 to 1901, a census occurred every 10 years in Canada; this was confirmed by the British North America Act, also known as the Constitution Act, 1867.
+The first census of the Dominion of Canada was taken in 1871.
+According to the Census and Statistics Act of 1905, a general census of Canada was to occur in 1911, and every 10 years thereafter, and a census of population and agriculture was to be taken in Manitoba, Saskatchewan and Alberta in 1906, and every 10 years thereafter.
 Databases (1825 to 1926) Digitized microfilm

 ancestry.com: Canadian Genealogy Index 1600s-1900s This database contains over two million records referencing individuals from all regions of Canada, as well as early Alaska.
 The vast majority of the records fall between 1600 and the mid-to-late 1900s, although some records date before the 1500s.
 Gleaned during twenty years of research from over one thousand different sources - including city directories, marriage records, land records, census records, and more - this collection of names represents one of the most complete indexes to historical Canadian records available.
 This index helps you locate a particular individual in a specific time and place.
+Information that may be found in this database for each individual includes their name; year and place of the event or recording of the individual; province and county where the source is located; source title; and volume/page number where the individual can be found in the source.
 Canada, like the United States, is a multi-cultural and multi-ethnic nation.
-The families living in the Atlantic provinces of Canada have been intertwined with the families of the New England states since the earliest times.
-The Canadian Genealogy Index begins primarily with French records, starting in 1604.
-In 1867, the Confederation united the existing provinces of Canada.

 Archives Canada In homes, schools and libraries across Canada, people are looking for evidence of what it means to be a Canadian.
 Archives Canada is a gateway to archival resources found in over 800 repositories across Canada--it's your gateway to Canada's collective memory!
 Through Archives Canada you can: Search archival holdings across Canada Access Provincial and Territorial Archival Networks View digitized photographs, maps, documents and online exhibits developed around Canada's history Browse digital projects produced through the Archival Community Digitization Program Find contact information for repositories where these resources are held.
 Archival descriptions and digitized products are added regularly.
 Archives Canada is an official archival portal maintained by the Canadian Council of Archives (CCA), and is a joint initiative of CCA, the Provincial ?
 We welcome your feedback.